Prairie du Chien woman appointed to Governor's Task Force on Caregiving

 PRAIRIE DU CHIEN, Wis. — Southwest Wisconsin will have a representative on the Governor’s Task Force on Caregiving.

-Jane Bushnell, vice president of Knapp’s Development, Inc., of Prairie du Chien, is one of 29 members appointed by Gov. Tony Evers to serve on the task force, according to a press release.
+Gov. Tony Evers this week appointed its 29 members, including Jane Bushnell, vice president of Knapp’s Development, Inc., of Prairie du Chien, according to a press release.